alphabill-org/alphabill/docs/transactions.md

 ##### Lock Bill

 This transaction locks the specified bill, making the bill impossible to spend before unlocking it first.
-The unlocking can happen manually with the [Unlock](#unlock-bill) transaction or automatically on certain transactions e.g.
+The unlocking can happen manually with the [Unlock Bill](#unlock-bill) transaction or automatically on certain transactions e.g.
 [Swap with Dust Collector](#swap-bills-with-dust-collector) or [Reclaim Fee Credit](#reclaim-fee-credit).
 Locking of the bills is optional, however, it is necessary in order to prevent failures due to concurrent modifications by other transactions.
 The specified lock status must be non-zero value and the targeted bill must be unlocked.